Create and Connect to a PostgreSQL Database

 Use the internal URL wherever possible.
 It minimizes query latency by enabling communication over your private network.

-Both URLs are available from the Connect menu in the upper-right corner of your database’s page in the Render Dashboard:
+Both URLs are available from the Connect menu in the top-right corner of your database’s page in the Render Dashboard:

 The Connect menu for a Render PostgreSQL database